We are privately owned and not affiliated or endorsed by any government agency.

 You’re not alone.
 In fact, there are at least 74 million others people in the US who share your worries and vulnerabilities.
 That’s the approximate number of poor, elderly, and disabled people who depend on government assistance through Medicare or Medicaid.
 And although it is impossible to predict what will happen next week, next year, or five years from now there are steps you can take today to be prepared for many situations you may face.

-People who are on SSD also are enrolled in the federal government health insurance program, Medicare.
+People who are on SSDI benefits also are enrolled in the federal government health insurance program, Medicare.
 As with most health insurance programs, Medicare pays a portion of medical expenses but may not cover the full cost of treatment such as prescription drugs, medical procedures, and even doctor visits.
 To assist people who cannot afford these additional expenses, Medicaid provides additional health insurance.

 The health insurance support of Medicaid differs from state to state because the federal government provides money to states based on the number of people in the state who qualify.
 The states then decide how to disburse Medicaid dollars.
 In some cases, states add money to the Medicaid fund to provide support to more of its citizens.
 Medicaid primarily provides assistance to the poor, disabled and elderly in our country.